levmichael/saphon/README.md

   * `description`: A prose description of the process.
   * `optionality`: One of three values that describe whether the process applies without exception, optionally, or is not known.
 The valid values of these are, respectively, 'categorical', 'optional', and 'unknown'.
   * `directionality`: One of five values that describe whether in which direction the process applies.
 The valid values are 'leftward', 'rightward', 'bidirectional', 'circumdirectional', and 'unknown'.
 (TODO: full description of meanings of these values)
   * `alternation_type`: One of three values that describe the type of alternation described by this process.
 The valid values are 'phonological', 'morphophonological', and 'morphological'.
-(TODO: full description of the meanings of these values)
+(TODO: full description of the meanings of these values) (TODO: alternationtype is also a property of processdetails)
   * `undergoers`: A dict of the elements that are subject to this process, as listed under the keys `segments` and `morphemes:
     * `segments` A dict of the segments that are subject to the process, as listed under the keys `units` and `positional_restriction`.
 Note that the value is a simple dict and not a list of dicts as for `triggers`, `transparent`, and `opaque` values.
       * `units` A list of valid natural class and phoneme symbols for this language.